templ-fun/evm-protocol/UI.md

 ```

 Important
-- Calls executed through `BatchExecutor` are sent by the executor contract.
-Any `approve` affects the executor’s allowance and any token transfers spend the executor’s balance.
-If the vesting factory must pull tokens from the templ, prefer one of:
-  - Single‑target helper: a minimal helper contract with a single function that performs both `token.approve(factory, amount)` and the `deploy_vesting_contract` call, then point `createProposalCallExternal` at the helper so the templ is the caller/owner of the allowance and funds.
-  - Deposit first: have the proposal transfer or withdraw tokens to the executor before the batch (less preferred; splits custody).
+- Calls execute from the templ address.
+Any `approve` and downstream `transferFrom` affect the templ’s allowance and balance, preserving custody in the templ.
 - Keep `value=0` unless the target expects ETH.